Early Wynn: Early life

-MLB career
+Professional career

 Washington Senators (1939, 1941–1944, 1946–1948)

 Wynn made his Major League Baseball (MLB) debut in 1939, when he was a September callup by the Senators.
 He threw a complete game in his first outing on September 13, allowing four runs (three earned) in a 4–2 loss to the Chicago White Sox.
 Wynn made three starts, posting an 0–2 record and a 5.75 earned run average (ERA) before returning to the minor leagues for 1940 and most of 1941.
 David Fleitz of the Society for American Baseball Research wrote, "Wynn was not yet ready for major-league action."
 He made it back to the major leagues in 1941, when he was again a September callup.
 In his first start of the year, the second game of a doubleheader against the Philadelphia Athletics, he gave up two runs and six hits, earning his first major league win in a 4–2 Senator victory.
 He started five games this time, completing four of them and finishing with a 3–1 record and a 1.58 ERA.

 In 1942, Wynn was named to Washington's four-man pitching rotation and spent the whole season in the major leagues for the first time.
 He threw a shutout on April 30 against the White Sox, allowing the Senators to win by scoring just one run.
 In the second game of a doubleheader against the New York Yankees on September 6, he gave up several runs–11, though only five were earned.
 The Senators lost 15–2.
 He pitched 30 games that season, finishing with a 10–16 record and a 5.12 ERA.
 The 16 losses ranked fifth in the American League (AL).